 Toolbar Service.
 Adding actions to the SmartEdit header, experience, and perspective toolbar.
 This service will be explained in detail later.

-The SmartEdit framework is capable to work on any storefront that implements the SmartEdit Contract.
+The SmartEdit framework is capable of working on any storefront that implements the SmartEdit Contract.
 The SmartEdit Contract consists of the following:

 <script src="some/location/webApplicationInjector.js"